mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - [ ] Find the files owned by harry, and copy it to catalog: /opt/dir

 - [ ] Find the rows that contain abcde from file /etc/testfile, and write it to the file/tmp/testfile, and the sequence is requested as the same as /etc/testfile.

-- [ ] Install a FTP server, and request to anonymous download from /var/ftp/pub catalog. (it needs you to configure yum direct to the already existing file server.)

-- [ ] Configure a HTTP server, which can be accessed through http://station.domain40.example.com.
-Please download the released page from http://ip/dir/example.html.

 - [ ] Configure autofs to make sure after login successfully, it has the home directory autofs, which is shared as /rhome/ldapuser40 at the ip: 172.24.40.10. and it also requires that, other ldap users can use the home directory normally.